Progressive Growing of Video Tokenizers for Temporally Compact Latent Spaces: Conclusion and Limitations

 \textbf{Training strategy.} We obtain the base \fourx temporal compression model by training with (1) the video-level GAN loss $\mathcal{L}_{\text{GAN}}$~\cite{goodfellow2014generative}, (2) the $L_1$ reconstruction loss $\mathcal{L}_{\text{rec}}$, and (3) the KL-divergence loss $\mathcal{L}_{\text{KL}}$.

 We initialize the weights for the \eightx temporal compression model with the \fourx models and freeze the encoder and decoder blocks initialized from the \fourx model.
 At this stage, we only train the newly added blocks and the $1\times1\times1$ bottleneck layer using (1) the $L_1$ reconstruction loss $\mathcal{L}_{\text{rec}}$, and (2) the KL-divergence loss $\mathcal{L}_{\text{KL}}$.
-While GAN loss can slightly improve the FVD score in the reconstructed videos, it tends to introduce more visual artifacts in challenging scenarios.
-Therefore, we do not use it at this stage, which also makes our progressive growing process significantly more efficient.
+While GAN loss can slightly improve the FVD score in the reconstructed videos, it tends to introduce visual artifacts in challenging scenarios.
+Therefore, we do not use it at this stage, which also makes training with progressive growing significantly faster.
+Details about training efficiency are provided in the supplementary.